 A collection of Buffett’s annual letter ideas, organized by topic.
 It covers business quality, capital allocation, corporate governance, and how Buffett thinks about risk and value.
 Clear, practical, and very close to how Berkshire is actually run.

-5. Margin of Safety – Seth Klarman
+– Seth Klarman

-7. The Little Book That Still Beats the Market – Joel Greenblatt
+7. The Little Book That Still Beats the Market

-A simple, beginner‑friendly introduction to value investing using a “magic formula” that combines cheapness and quality.
-It walks through the logic step‑by‑step and shows how a rules‑based approach can help remove emotion.
+A simple, beginner friendly introduction to value investing using a “magic formula” that combines cheapness and quality.
+It walks through the logic step by step and shows how a rules based approach can help remove emotion.

-8. The Most Important Thing – Howard Marks
+8. The Most Important Thing

-Marks shares key principles on risk, market cycles, and second‑level thinking.
+Marks shares key principles on risk, market cycles, and second level thinking.
 The focus is on avoiding permanent loss, understanding where we are in the cycle, and thinking differently from the crowd when prices get extreme.